heroku/mobile-template1/README.md

 This sample application implements a simple "live quiz" mobile game.
 The mobile app itself is a hybrid AngularJS app composed of HTML, CSS and Javascript.
-The server side is implemented as a Node.js application running on top of a Postgres database.
+The server side is implemented as an Express Node.js application running on top of a Postgres database.

 This application should serve as a good base for creating mobile apps to deploy on Heroku.